Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Assessing Generalizability of ACTG 320 and ACTG A5202

 In the target population of all women living with HIV in the USA, the PATE estimates obtained by IPSW are approximately 1.6 times the SATE estimate from ACTG 320 ($\widehat{\Delta}_{\text{IPSW1}}=38$, $\widehat{\Delta}_{\text{IPSW2}}=39$ compared to SATE$=24$).
-The OR estimate appears smaller than IPSW, and the two DR estimates fall in between IPSW and OR estimates.
-Using the full logistic propensity score model, while the two CI estimates from IPSW exclude zero, the CI estimates from OR and DR contain zero.
-On the other hand, all PATE CIs exclude zero when using the main-effects logistic propensity score model.
-The magnitudes of the PATE estimates using either propensity score model specification suggest that the within-trial SATE estimate may underestimate the treatment effect of PI for all HIV-infected women in the USA.
+The REG estimate appears closer to SATE ($\widehat{\Delta}_{\text{REG}}=25$), and the two DR estimates fall in between IPSW and REG estimates.
+Using the full logistic propensity score model, while the two CI estimates from IPSW exclude zero (95\% CI is $(16,60)$ from IPSW1 and $(17,61)$ from IPSW2), the CI estimates from REG and DR contain zero (95\% CI is $(-6,55)$ from REG and $(-3,60)$ from DR1 and DR2).
+On the other hand, all PATE CIs exclude zero when using the main-effects logistic propensity score model; for example, the 95\% CI of PATE is $(3,68)$ from REG and $(6,74)$ from DR1 and DR2.
+The magnitudes of the PATE estimates using either propensity score model specification suggest that the within-trial SATE estimate may slightly underestimate the treatment effect of PI for all HIV-infected women in the USA.
 When generalizing ACTG A5202 to the target population of all women living with HIV, the PATE estimates using IPSW suggest a much greater CD4 cell count increase from baseline compared to the SATE estimate.
-While IPSW1 provides the largest point estimate ($\widehat{\Delta}_{\text{IPSW1}}=52$) with a much wider CI, the PATE estimates obtained with other approaches are smaller and appeared more efficient.
-Among them, the IPSW2 estimate still indicates a protective effect of ABC-3TC (versus TDF-FTC) in the target population ($\widehat{\Delta}_{\text{IPSW2}}=24$), but this effect is attenuated and becomes negative when using OR and DR with the full logistic propensity score model.
-Likewise, the PATE estimates are attenuated by both OR and DR when using the main-effects logistic propensity score model, though they remain positive.
-In this analysis, because the DR estimates are closer to OR than to IPSW, the results may signify a potentially misspecified sampling score model \citep{robins2001comment,MercatantiLi2014}.
-However, all CIs for PATE include zero.
+While IPSW1 provides the largest point estimate ($\widehat{\Delta}_{\text{IPSW1}}=52$) with a much wider CI $(-39,144)$, the PATE estimates obtained with other approaches are smaller and had narrower CIs; the 95\% CIs for PATE are $(-28,75)$ under IPSW2, $(-75,57)$ under REG, $(-75,58)$ under DR1 and $(-75,59)$ under DR2.
+Among them, the IPSW2 estimate still indicates a protective effect of ABC-3TC (versus TDF-FTC) in the target population ($\widehat{\Delta}_{\text{IPSW2}}=24$), but this estimated effect is attenuated and becomes negative when using REG and DR with the full logistic propensity score model.
+Likewise, the PATE estimates are attenuated by both REG and DR when using the main-effects logistic propensity score model, though they remain positive.
+In this analysis, because the DR estimates are closer to REG than to IPSW, the results signify a potentially misspecified sampling score model.
+However, the estimated 95\% CI for PATE from each method contains zero, and therefore the PATE is not significantly different from null at the 5\% level.
 The differences between the SATE and PATE estimates imply that results from ACTG A5202 may not be directly generalizable to all women living with HIV.
-Collectively, our analyses suggest the two ACTG trial results appear more generalizable to all people living with HIV than to the subpopulation of women.